frictionlessdata/datapackage/json-table-schema/index.md

 ### Field Types and Formats

-A field's `type` attribute is a string indicating the type of this field.
+A field's `type` property is a string indicating the type of this field.

-A field's `format` attribute is a string, being a keyword indicating a format for the field type.
+A field's `format` property is a string, being a keyword indicating a format for the field type.

 Both `type` and `format` are optional: in a field descriptor, the absence of a